fhardison/fhardison.github.io/index.md

 Welcome to A Mind for Language.

-I'm a teacher, translator, writer, and linguist.
+I'm a translator, teacher, amateur writer, and linguist.
 I love reading, learning, and sharing what I've learned.
 On the blog, you'll find my thoughts on languages, language learning, memory techniques, and other things I've been learning or find interesting.
 I thrive on learning new things and want to be a blessing to others.
 This is just one way I do that.

 ---